Harin-6044/RasaGPT/app/api/API.md

 <br/>

 Looks like it is a match.
-If not, restart everything by running:
+If not, restart by everything by running:

 ```bash
 make restart